 Montenegro’s tax system, including a low corporate income tax (CIT) is one of the most attractive aspects of investing in the country.

-The CIT is 9% of income.
-The same rate is applied as a withholding tax on dividend, interest and royalties paid to non-resident companies.
-Basically, if you register a Montenegrin resident company and want to send money home, you should expect to pay 9% of the profits your company generates.
+The CIT is 9%-15% of income.
+The same rates apply as a withholding tax on dividend, interest and royalties paid to non-resident companies.
+Basically, if you register a Montenegrin resident company and want to send money home, you should expect to pay 9%-15% of the profits your company generates.

 Government Incentives for Investing in Montenegro